kdr/raven/README.md

-# Raven_Agent4IR-AAAI
+# raven

-Supporting artifacts for RAVEN: An Agentic Framework for Multimodal Entity Discovery from Large-Scale Video Collections
+Supporting artifacts for `RAVEN: An Agentic Framework for Multimodal Entity Discovery from Large-Scale Video Collections`

+Coming soon.